samumantha/research-software-engineering/presentation_PDC25.md

 ---

+## Features

+- Through commits you know what changed when and by whom

+- .emph[Roll-back]: You can always go back to a previous version and compare

+- .emph[Branching and merging]: Work on different ideas at the same time

+- .emph[Collaboration]: Review, compare, share, discuss

+---

 ## Talking about code

-.quote[Clone the code, go to the file "src/util.rs", and search for "time_iso8601".
+.quote[Download the code, go to the file "src/util.rs", and search for "time_iso8601".
 Oh!
 But make sure you use the version from August 2023.]

 ### Or I can send you a [permalink](https://github.com/NordicHPC/sonar/blob/75daafc86582feb06299d6a47c82112f39888152/src/util.rs#L40-L44)